dshanske/simple-location/README.md

 # Simple Location #
 **Contributors:** dshanske
 **Tags:** geolocation, geo, maps, location, indieweb
-**Stable tag:** 3.1.0
+**Stable tag:** 3.2.0
 **Requires at least:** 4.7
 **Tested up to:** 4.8
 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-Adds geographic location support to pages and posts.
+Adds geographic location support to WordPress.

 ## Description ##

-Supports adding geo coordinates or textual description to a post, and will be supporting saving a location as a venue for reuse.
+Supports adding geo coordinates or textual description to a post, comment, user, or attachment.
+Will be supporting saving a location as a venue for reuse.
 Offers choice of map displays.

 It supports retrieving location using the HTML5 geolocation API.
 As it stores the GeoData in a WordPress standard format, Geodata can also be added from other plugins.